msatul1305/Linux/India/people.md

                     - The Encinitas center also features beautiful gardens and a serene atmosphere conducive to spiritual practice.
+                - Mohamandal hermitage, Benaras
+                    - The Mahamandal Hermitage in Benaras (Varanasi) is a spiritual retreat associated with the teachings of
+                      Paramahansa Yogananda.
+                    - It serves as a center for meditation, self-realization, and the practice of Kriya Yoga.
+                    - The hermitage is known for its tranquil environment and is frequented by spiritual seekers and devotees.
             - More mentioned things
                 - Vaiseshika
                     - Vaisesika is one of the six orthodox schools of Hindu philosophy, founded by the sage Kanada.